Oil rises on firm short-term demand outlook; overall market still weak

 3 Min Read

-SINGAPORE (Reuters) - Oil prices edged up on Tuesday, lifted in part by a strong demand outlook for the coming weeks, but overall market conditions remain weak on the back of ample supplies and a more subdued outlook for long-term demand.
+SINGAPORE, July 11 (Reuters) - Oil prices edged up early on Tuesday, lifted in part by a strong demand outlook for the coming weeks, but overall market conditions remain weak on the back of ample supplies and a more subdued outlook for long-term demand.

 Traders said the uptick in prices was in part due to healthy demand expected in the coming weeks.

-Weekly U.S. gasoline demand data "compares favourably to the five-year average and miles driven also continue to grow year-on-year," said Bank of America Merrill Lynch.
+Weekly U.S. gasoline demand data "compares favorably to the five-year average and miles driven also continue to grow year-on-year," Bank of America Merrill Lynch said.

 However, beyond the seasonal strength, "U.S. gasoline demand may have peaked in absolute terms last year", it said, adding that there was no structural tightness in sight once the peak demand summer season finishes.

+"Traders are worried that increasing supply from Nigeria and Libya, both of which are recovering from internal conflict, will continue and further undermine the output caps agreed to by OPEC and Russia," said William O'Loughlin, investment analyst at Australia's Rivkin Securities.

-OPEC along with some other major exporters like Russia agreed to hold back around 1.8 million barrels per day (bpd) of production between January this year and March 2018.
+OPEC along with some other producers like Russia, but excluding the United States, agreed to hold back around 1.8 million barrels per day (bpd) of production between January this year and March 2018.

 "The simple truth is that OPEC and Russia have to contend with the fact that there is output growth elsewhere diluting their efforts at reducing supply," French bank BNP Paribas said.